sundew28/housemates/README.md

 # Housemates Code Test

 An application to send API request and receive response as JSON.
 I have used laravel 10 framework to create the application and JWT to set up the authentication.
+In some API endpoints i have made use of implicit model binding for smoother and faster results.

 ## Requirements